Acuari0/ballast_test/README.md

 Structure

-We will have 2 structures:
+We will have 2 important structures:

 - User : User information.